|

 Teaching Pro, Plum Creek Driving Range & Practice Facility

-WGTF ' "Top 100 Golf Teacher"
+"Top 100 Golf Teacher"

 USGTF Class "A" Teaching Professional